Yashaswini278/Yashaswini278.github.io/_pages/research.md

 #display_categories: [work, fun]
 horizontal: false
 ---
 **What makes the brain such an amazing learner?** This question drives my passion for **NeuroAI**—the field where neuroscience and artificial intelligence meet.
-While I'm interested in many aspects of this field, a few topics really stand out to me:
+I am interested in almost all aspects and possibilities of NeuroAI.
+Some of the areas that I have explored and am especially interested in are:

 - **How the brain learns locally - Hebbian, Neo-Hebbian; Sparsity**
 \